Background pattern

 Consult your doctor or pharmacist before using any medication.

-If you take Valium before or during delivery, your baby may experience hypothermia (abnormally low body temperature), weakness, hypotension, and breathing difficulties.
-Additionally, cases of withdrawal syndrome in newborns have been reported.
+If, for strict medical necessity, you take Valium before or during delivery, the newborn may experience hypothermia (abnormally low body temperature), weakness, hypotension, and respiratory difficulties.
+There have also been cases of withdrawal syndrome in newborns.

 Benzodiazepines pass into breast milk, so you should consult your doctor about taking Valium while breastfeeding.

-Do not drive or operate machinery because this medication may cause drowsiness, amnesia, difficulty concentrating, and muscle weakness, which may negatively affect your ability to drive vehicles or operate machinery.
+Do not drive or operate tools or machines because this medication can cause sedation, amnesia, difficulty concentrating, and muscle weakness, which can negatively affect your ability to drive vehicles or operate machinery.
 Your doctor will decide when you can resume these activities.
 This effect is increased if you have also consumed alcohol.

 Valium contains lactose